The Most Common Roof Pitch to Use for Houses

 • The Material of the Roof Pitch for Snow

-Besides the angles, you also need to understand the best material for a house in a heavy-snow area to use in the roof pitch.
+Besides the angles, you must also understand the best material for a house in a heavy-snow area to use in the roof pitch.
 Avoid the material of wood as wood can shrink and dry under freezing weather.
 Instead, use metal.
 Metal is sturdy, and it can endure cold, freezing weather better than wood.

 Gravatar Image